 Can I amend or cancel my order?

-Order amends or cancellations can be made before 16 November, up to 2 weeks before the agreed delivery date.
+Order amends or cancellations can be made before the 18th of November, and up to 2 weeks before your agreed delivery date.
 Beyond this, we regret that we cannot amend your order due to the volume of distribution we have to manage.

 When will my trees arrive?

-Your trees will arrive on the 27th, 28th or 29th November, in time for the London’s biggest ever planting weekend.
-We encourage you to be part of this and plant your trees between 30 November and 2 December.
+London’s planting week.
+We encourage you to be part of this and plant your

 Can the courier call me before they deliver?